ArseAssassin/reactive-switchboard/api.md

 * `propsProperty` is a Kefir property of the props passed to the component

+* `lifecycle` emits a string when Switchboard component's lifecycle method is called.
+Possible values include `componentWillReceiveProps`, `componentWillMount`, `componentDidMount`, `componentWillUnmount` and `componentDidUpdate`

 * `switchboard` reference to a switchboard object if one has been injected into this component

+* `updateBy: stream` can be returned from `wireState` to prevent component from rerendering every time it receives new props.
+[Read more on Switchboard optimization](optimization.md)

 `component` will receive the following props: